 Create and share a journal with your friends and family.
 Since your tracking everything you’re now an expert on the road, you can share your dos & don’ts with friends and family.(we’d love to hear your stories on our forums! too!)

 You can start planning your next adventure and getting into the road trip mood long before your foot touches the skinny pedal.
 A little bit of planning and iterating on your plan over your adventures will go a long way in making your road trips that much more memorable, easy to bare and fun for the entire family.

 Road Trip Books

 A comprehensive guide of what to do and what to see on a road trip would end up being a book, so without further ado, here are some books for you to check out if you are interested in ideas and suggestions.

 Price: $19.36Was: $29.99

 National Geographic Guide to Scenic Highways and Byways, 5th Edition: The 300 Best Drives in the U.S.Price: $19.04Was: $28.00

-Do you have any advice for road trips?
+Do you have any advice for road trip planning?
 Do you have an adventure you would like to share?
 Any simple tips or tricks?
-Leave feedback below or join one of our forums or our groups and participate in our community.
+Leave feedback below or join one of our forums and participate in our community.